A Campus Read

 A Campus Read in Honor of the 60th Anniversary of UGA's Desegregation

-The University of Georgia Press, the New Georgia Encyclopedia, the Grady College of Journalism and Mass Communication, and the Mary Frances Early College of Education are hosting a Campus Read of An Education in Georgia: Charlayne Hunter, Hamilton Holmes, and the Integration of the University of Georgia by Calvin Trillin to celebrate the 60th anniversary of UGA’s desegregation.
+The University of Georgia Press, the New Georgia Encyclopedia, the Grady College of Journalism and Mass Communication, and the Mary Frances Early College of Education hosted a Campus Read of An Education in Georgia: Charlayne Hunter, Hamilton Holmes, and the Integration of the University of Georgia by Calvin Trillin to celebrate the 60th anniversary of UGA’s desegregation.

 First serialized in the New Yorker in 1963, Trillins’s book details the experiences of the first African-American students on the Athens campus and the legal struggle surrounding their admission.
 The book also looks at the protests and riots against their admission, the students’ suspension, as well as the court case that had them reinstated.
 Trillin’s book includes interviews from the time with students, their families, friends, and professors that reveal the struggles of integration and drastic social change on a southern campus.